manatlan/wuy/wiki/api_py_window.md

 Set the size of the window. size can be a tuple (width,height) or None

 ---
+#### attribut chromeArgs
+Here you can add default arguments to the chrome instance.
+By default, it's an empty list. example : `chromeArgs = ["--no-proxy-server"]`

+---
 Like the other mode ; just inherit of this class and declare your rpc method (sync or async style), to let them available in the js side.